Zoning Bylaw Amendment

 Step 5 - Notice of Public Meeting:

 Once the public meeting report has been prepared, a statutory public meeting at the planning committee needs to be scheduled to consider your application.
 This public meeting will also consider other development approval requirements for your application, such as Official Plan amendments, should they be required.
-A 'Notice of Public Meeting' will be posted on the City's website, published in the Kingston Whig Standard and Kingston This Week as well as mailed to all property owners within 120 metres of the subject lands and to other interested parties requesting to receive notification at least 20 days before the meeting date.
+A 'Notice of Public Meeting' will be posted on the City's website, published in the Kingston Whig Standard as well as mailed to all property owners within 120 metres of the subject lands and to other interested parties requesting to receive notification at least 20 days before the meeting date.
 In addition to the notice, you will also be required to install signage on the subject lands that notifies the public about this meeting.
 Information on signage requirements for major applications is available on this website.

 Step 6 - Public Meeting:

-The planning committee typically meets on the third Thursday of every month.
-Public meetings generally start at 6:30 p.m. and are held prior to the regular meeting of the planning committee.
+The planning committee typically meets on the first and third Thursdays of every month Public meetings generally start at 6:30 p.m. and are held prior to the regular meeting of the planning committee.
 At the public meeting, you or someone on your behalf will make a presentation describing your proposed development and the reasons for the Zoning Bylaw amendment.
 The planner will supply any additional information required as well as a brief summary of the public meeting report.
 At this point any interested party may make written submissions to the planning committee or appear before the committee to comment on your application.
 Once all public input has been received, you will have an opportunity to respond to the comments.
 After this, the public meeting will be closed.

 Step 7 - Comprehensive Report to the Planning Committee: